Faculty Research Directory

 Patricia Tille Ph.D.
 MLS(ASCP) FACSc Online education and molecular microbiology

-Victoria Wangia-Anderson, PhD, FHIMSS Leveraging public health and electronic clinical data to predict determinants of health in vulnerable populations
+Victoria Wangia-Anderson, PhD, FHIMSS Leveraging public health and electronic clinical data to predict determinants of health.

 Communication Sciences & Disorders